wstrm/wstrm-www/content/post/gentoo_with_dm-crypt_luks.md

     - "encryption"
 ---

 This article serves as somekind of meta instruction for installing Gentoo with DM-Crypt LUKS.
+It's my preffered setup with a Gentoo with OpenRC and EFI running on an encrypted harddrive.

-The guide is heavily based upon *Sakaki's EFI Install Guide*: https://wiki.gentoo.org/wiki/Sakaki%27s_EFI_Install_Guide
+The guide is heavily based upon [Sakaki's EFI Install Guide](https://wiki.gentoo.org/wiki/Sakaki%28s_EFI_Install_Guide).

-If this is your first time installing Gentoo it's probably a better idea to follow *Sakaki's EFI Install Guide*, or follow *Gentoo's Handbook*: https:/wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation
+If this is your first time installing Gentoo it's probably a better idea to follow [Sakaki's EFI Install Guide](https://wiki.gentoo.org/wiki/Sakaki%28s_EFI_Install_Guide), or follow the [Gentoo's Handbook](https:/wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation)

 ## Burn Minimal Installation CD to USB